achimcc/codingconnects/src/content/posts/2020-12-18---Improving-the-Redux-Store-Architecture.md

 category: 'Coding'
 tags:
   - 'Coding'
 excerpt: 'I continue with the App which I created in my last post.
-I discuss different techniques which lead to a cleaner React/Redux/TypeScript Architecture.'
+I discuss different techniques that improve the structure of the React/Redux/TypeScript Architecture.'
-image: 'img/immer.jpg'
+image: 'img/structure.jpg'
 ---

 I continue with the App which I created in my last post.
-I discuss different techniques which lead to a cleaner React/Redux/TypeScript Architecture.
+I discuss different techniques that improve the structure of the React/Redux/TypeScript Architecture.

 ### State Normalization